wlaur/encomp/README.md

   - Modules `encomp.units`, `encomp.utypes`
   - Extends the [pint](https://pypi.org/project/Pint) library
   - Uses Python's type system to validate dimensionalities
+  - Compatible with ``mypy`` and other type checkers
   - Integrates with `np.ndarray` and `pd.Series`
-  - Automatic JSON serialization and decoding
+  - JSON serialization and decoding

 - Implements a flexible interface to [CoolProp](http://www.coolprop.org)